rpbouman/huey/README.md

 In order to use a secret, it needs to be activated.
 Activating the secret simply means the equivalent ```CREATE SECRET```-statement is executed so that DuckDB will apply it when required.

-Secrets are automcatically activated when saving a secret.
+Secrets are automatically activated when saving a secret.
 Secrets that are marked for auto-load are also automatically activated on Huey startup.
 Activating a secret may result in a prompt for the password if the secret contains key/value pairs of the password-type.